Margarida Teresa da Silva e Orta: Works

-Margarida Teresa da Silva e Orta (1711-1793) was a Brazilian author of the Enlightenment era.
-She was born in São Paulo and moved with her parents to Portugal at the age of six, where she remained for the rest of her life.
 Her chief work is Maximas de Virtude e Formosura (Maxims of Virtue and Beauty), published in Lisbon in 1752 and reissued in 1777 under the title Aventuras de Diófanes.
-Based on Fénelon's novel Télémaque, it contains a criticism of royal absolutism, recommending instead that the king should follow a policy of enlightened paternalism.
+Based on Fénelon's novel Télémaque, it contains a criticism of royal absolutism, recommending instead that the King should follow a policy of enlightened paternalism.
+Early printings of some of her works featured an incorrect author; instead of Silva e Orta, they show the name of a man.